Choosing the Right Elementary School for My Child

 Teachers attend weekly grade-level planning meetings, as well as several cluster and Lower School meetings throughout the school year.
 The main purpose of these meetings is to provide an opportunity for collaboration as well as share and exchange ideas among teachers.
 Educators are expected to always be looking at the latest education research to determine revisions and additions that should be made to the curriculum as guided by the research.
 A teacher’s ability to read and understand research and then create effective curriculum is valued and developed in Waterford teachers.
 Waterford teachers are encouraged to apply for professional development funds to attend conferences and classes, view webinars, participate in online training or other opportunities.

 10. How does this school keep parents informed?
-How can parents be involved
+How can parents be involved at the school?

 11. What is the physical environment like?